-- Presoak the material with my favorite combo - the washing-up liquid and oxygen bleach and let it sit for a few minutes while you get your dog a little treat for being such a good boy.
+- Presoak the material with laundry detergent and oxygen bleach and let it sit for a few minutes.

 - If you don’t see the stain vanishing during this time, add a bit more of the solution but keep an eye on it so you don’t end up bleaching the bedding too.

 - After the stain has faded, go ahead and wash your bedding as you would for any other laundry day and it should come out completely stain-free.